 Employment in seafood processing tends to be fairly seasonal.
 It peaks in midsummer and hits its low point in March.
 Much of the industry’s employment depends directly on when fish are landed.
 This in turn depends on weather, ocean conditions, fish life cycles, and regulations, especially those established by the Pacific Fishery Management Council.
 This council has the authority to open and close many fisheries important to Oregon.

 The summer employment peak coincides not only with better fishing weather, but increased availability of fish.
 Tuna, salmon, and especially Pacific whiting, are all available in the summer.
 Pacific whiting, also called hake, is typically Oregon’s largest fishery by volume.
-A little more than 201 million pounds were landed in 2017.
-(On the other hand, because it was plentiful it fetched only eight cents per pound when landed.)
+A little more than 185 million pounds were landed in 2018.
+(On the other hand, because it was plentiful it fetched only nine cents per pound when landed.)
 Whiting is used to make surimi, which in turn is used to make imitation “crab” or “lobster” meat.
 Manufacturing surimi requires a good deal of very controlled processing and rapid cleaning and handling of the fish.
 This means that surimi processors must hire many seasonal employees.

 Oregon has a number of businesses that handle and process seafood aside from the major processors.
 If seafood processing is a sideline for a business, it may be counted in another industry because businesses are categorized according to their main operation.
 There are a handful of oyster farms along the coast that shuck and package oysters, although their main business is farming the oysters.
 Oregon Oyster Farms in Newport and Clausen Oysters in North Bend grow oysters and ship them worldwide.